starchildluke/centiskorch/src/content/nicknames/kingdra.md

 I'm gonna rank these by tiers: S, A, B, C, and D. S is the best and D is the worst.

+Anything with an asterisk next to it was inspired by a large language model.

 ### S-Tier

 * **Neptune** - for obvious reasons
 * **Poseidon** - Greek version of above
 * **Joe Peixe** - if it amuses you

 ### A-Tier